What is OSPA?

 - Typically the top 3-5% of presenters in each section/focus group are awarded an OSPA at the AGU Fall Meeting

-- Students must FIRST indicate their interest in participating in the OSPA program when submitting their abstract
+- Students MUST indicate their interest in participating in OSPA when submitting their abstract

 - Liaisons are assigned to each session and help secure judges